epfl-ada/ada-2021-project-nasa-flatpat/README.md

     - Political Spectrum

 #### Analysis of quotes specifically mentioning men/women
-- Determination of most common words/topics used in quotes where women versus men are mentioned:
+- Determination of most common topics used in quotes where women versus men are mentioned:
   Can a difference be observed and do these indicate portrayal of genders into certain stereotypes?

 #### Abandoned ideas
 - We have considered also investigating the timeline of the effects in question, however, we dropped the idea, as 5 years are too short to expect big societal shifts.
 We are aware that MeToo started in October 2017, and this would be a potential temporal splitting point for the data we are interested in.
 Nevertheless, since we are more focusing on the representation of women in the media landscape and how media portray women, the debate around sexual harassment definitely will influence the way women are talked about (ie. women being more often referred to as victims due to the abundance of similar stories), but beyond this analysis, which we implicitly plan to capture, MeToo does not directly relate to our research question.
+- We additionally investigated the top 10 nouns, verbs, adjectives used by women and men quotes as well as in quotes talking about the respective genders, but did not obtain very telling results.
+This may be due to the fact that the difference lies more in the distinct combination of the same words (see our topic analysis) than in the different words themselves.
+As we saw in the topic analysis, the "difference" in topics lay mostly in less prevalent ones - where the corresponding words would not make it into the top 10.
+The only excpetion was men top words having a few sports words included, but other than that it was mainly the ordering that was slightly different - nothing one could base any type of analysis.

 ### Additional datasets
 - **Wikidata links**